 Staff engaged the Chamber of Commerce, health care professionals and peer cities to craft an incremental easing of the existing ordinance.
-The resolution presented grants immediate implementation of new regulations May 6th should Council take action.
-A second reading of the presented ordinance is desired to solidify the law.
+The second reading of Ordinance 20-007 is desired to solidify the law.
 The proposed language impacts various businesses and a series of frequently asked questions is attached.
-If a business does not know what half their capacity is, staff will prepare a calculator to assist regulated businesses in this calculation.
+Staff has prepared an occupancy calculator which is available on the City's website to assist businesses with determining their capacity.